harsha-20/Image-Search/ReadMe.md

 # Image Search

-The main objective of this project is to convert the image to a different vector space using feature descriptors SIFT ( Scale Invariant Feature Transform) and LBP (Local Binary Patterns)  and measuring the similarity between two images using a distance metric.
-Finally return k similar images to the query image.
+* The main objective of this project is to convert the image to a different vector space using feature descriptors SIFT ( Scale Invariant Feature Transform) and LBP (Local Binary Patterns)  and measuring the similarity between two images using a distance metric.
+* Find similarity metric for all the images with search image and return k most similar images.